Team Development

 Yes And matters because merged teams default to "yes, but" constantly.
 "That's not how we did it."
 "Our process is better."
 Yes And breaks this pattern by requiring each group to build on the other's ideas instead of competing against them.

 Problem equals Solution matters because the biggest problem in a merger (two different cultures) is also the biggest asset.
 Diversity of approach is a resource, not a conflict.
-The simulation teaches teams to see it that way.
+The simulation leads teams to see it that way.

 The Bell MTS Story